yazeedalrubyli/SDCND/Term1/Advanced-Lane-Lines/README.md

 ## Pipeline

 ### Camera Calibration & Distortion Correction
-We used OpenCV functions findChessboardCorners() to automatically find and draw corners in an image of a chessboard pattern.
+We used OpenCV function findChessboardCorners() to automatically find corners in an image of a chessboard pattern.
 Then, we calibrate the camera given object points, image points, and the shape of the grayscale image.
 Finally, we used cv2.undistort to undistort a distorted image.
 ```python
 # Camera Calibration
 objp = np.zeros((6*9,3), np.float32)